casper2020/pg-jsonapi/CONFIGURATION.md

 ### `pg-schema`

 Name of the schema to be used.
-If not present, and `request-schema` is true than schema argument is used, otherwise if `request-sharded-schema` is true than sharded_schema argument is used, otherwise if `request-company-schema` is true than company_schema argument is used.
+If not present, and `request-accounting-schema` is true than schema argument is used, otherwise if `request-sharded-schema` is true than sharded_schema argument is used, otherwise if `request-company-schema` is true than company_schema argument is used.

-### `request-schema`
+### `request-accounting-schema`

 Defines behavior of schema usage for the resource, overriding global option value.
 If true, the `pg-schema`, `request-sharded-schema` and `request-company-schema` cannot be provided.